 The Gardens brought to life as a result of a competition that was held to attract the best talent to the city.
 A talent that will bring sustainable design into Singapore.

 Two contestants from the UK won and were given the honor to bring their fairy-tale to life.

 A visit to the Gardens provides you with a stunning aesthetic location for photo shoots, educational, and health value.
 It is a heaven of fresh air.

 Some of Singapore’s richest heritage is on its three main cultural neighborhoods, Chinatown, Little India, and Arab street.
 All of the three will make you take out your camera.

 Marina Bay Sands

-The towers designed by Israel-born architect Moshe Safdie, and became The center of pilgrimage for photographers all over the world, due to its interesting appearance.
+The towers designed by Israel-born architect Moshe Safdie, and became the center of pilgrimage for photographers all over the world, due to its interesting appearance.

-The boat-shaped SkyPark, 340-meter long deck connect the three towers at the very top, has an amazing skyline.
+The boat-shaped SkyPark, 340-meter long deck connects the three towers at the very top, has an amazing skyline.
 The rooftop infinity pool is open for the hotel’s guests, located right at the SkyPark, there you will witness the Singapore city landscape.
 It is not a place to visit without a camera!